For all students in Illinois to have access to a high-quality public school that prepares them for a successful future.

 Andrew is an advocate, serving as President of the Illinois Network of Charter Schools (INCS), a statewide advocacy and charter school support organization serving 145 charter campuses in Illinois that collectively educate more than 60,000 public school students.
 During his time at INCS, the number of charter schools in Illinois has doubled and the organization has dramatically expanded its electoral capacity to engage in political races across Illinois.
 INCS has been lead sponsor on several major policy wins, including a new charter funding formula that guarantees equal operational funding to Illinois charter students; a law extending the permissible charter renewal term to ten years for high-performing charter schools; and a provision that tripled the funding available in the state revolving loan program.
 The funding win alone led to an annual funding increase of $120 million for charter school students.
 Prior to joining INCS, Andrew was the Associate State Superintendent for the State of Georgia.
 In that role, Andrew helped craft Georgia’s winning Race to the Top application and worked with legislative leadership to author multiple bills enacted into law.
 Andrew also worked as a civil rights litigator in Atlanta for many years after beginning his career as a high school teacher.

-Jodie Cantrell is the Director of External Affairs at the Illinois Network of Charter Schools where she leads the statewide charter organization’s government affairs, advocacy, data, and communications teams.
+Jodie Cantrell is the Chief of Public Affairs at the Illinois Network of Charter Schools where she leads the statewide charter organization’s government affairs, advocacy, data, and communications teams.
 She has over a decade of experience in the charter community, building strategy and executing successful campaigns and initiatives in communications, media relations, advocacy, family and community engagement, growth, district policy, and legislative affairs.
 Prior to her return to Chicago in 2020, Jodie served as the Director of Local Advocacy with KIPP Foundation following her three years as KIPP Colorado Schools Director of External Affairs.

 Jodie received her Master’s degree in public policy at the University of Chicago and her Bachelor’s degree in journalism at Indiana University.
 She was a founding board member of Transform Education Now (TEN), a parent organizing and advocacy nonprofit in Denver, and she was a Community Impact Denver fellow with the Denver Metro Chamber Leadership Foundation.